Looking for new clients? These 7 web design mistakes stop them calling

 As you can see there’s a lot more to developing and maintaining a high converting website than you may have originally thought.
 Although many websites are well designed technically, often they don’t generate sufficient leads because they’ve been created by graphic designers or web developers who don’t have the in-depth marketing experience that a marketing company does.

-Use these tips to critically analyse your website and see what needs fixing to make it more enticing and inspires people to contact you.
+Use these tips to critically analyse your website and see what web design mistakes need fixing to make it more enticing and inspires people to contact you.